Salesforce Service Cloud Spotlight: The Key to Getting the Most Out of Your Salesforce Solutions

-- In Higher Education it allows a university to field student requests, and answer questions on everything from when the library closes to how to replace a student I.D.
+- In Higher Education it allows a university to field student requests, and answer questions on everything from when the library closes to how to replace a student’s I.D.

-- For Non-Profit organizations it can be used to guide people through process of obtaining aid or how to apply for government programs.
+- For Non-Profit organizations, it can be used to guide people through the process of obtaining aid or how to apply for government programs.

 The Numbers: Offering More and Getting a Better ROI